Epic Book Society Homepage Banner

 • Let’s talk about the letter: Do you believe it?
 Or do you think she realized the manuscript would be discovered and it was her last-ditch effort to convince Jeremy?

 • With the letter in mind.
-Do you think verity is a sociopath? or are they all sociopaths?
+Do you think Verity is a sociopath? or are they all sociopaths?

 • There’s a scene when Lowen and Jeremy are not careful and Lowen gets pregnant.
 What do you think about that?
 Do you think they were wrong to be careless given they only knew each other a couple of weeks?
 Do you think Lowen wanted to get pregnant because it would make Jeremy love her more?